Seanergy Maritime Holdings Corp – Consenus Indicates Potential 485.7% Upside

-Seanergy Maritime Holdings Corp with ticker code (SHIP) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+Seanergy Maritime Holdings Corp with ticker code (SHIP) have now 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
 The target price ranges between 1.14 and 0.5 calculating the average target price we see 0.82.
-Given that the stocks previous close was at 0.14 this would imply there is a potential upside of 485.7%.
-The 50 day MA is 0.2 and the 200 day MA is 0.42.
-The company has a market capitalisation of $17m.
-Visit the company website at: http://www.seanergymaritime.com
+With the stocks previous close at 0.14 this would imply there is a potential upside of 485.7%.
+There is a 50 day moving average of 0.19 and the 200 day moving average is 0.42.
+The company has a market cap of $18m.
+Company Website: http://www.seanergymaritime.com

 Seanergy Maritime Holdings Corp., an international shipping company, engages in the seaborne transportation of dry bulk commodities worldwide.
 It owns a fleet of ten Capesize bulk carriers with a cargo-carrying capacity of approximately 1,748,581 deadweight tons and an average fleet age of 11 years.
 The company is headquartered in Athens, Greece.